 - Original Receipts - Having an original bill of sale or receipt is always a great way to prove the origin of an item and when it was made.
 That type of documentation is rarely included with most of the old stuff we run across.
 Something a bit more readily available might be an original receipt offering verification that a celebrity item was purchased directly from their estate through an auction company or estate sale.
 Of course, the receipt needs to include specifics in the description of the item to be considered a viable form of provenance.
 Even when celebrity pieces change hands through auctions time and again, there's usually a paper trail leading back to the estate of the original owner.

 - Handwritten Notes or Inscriptions - When an item comes with a handwritten note from a celebrity or historical figure that can be verified, that's a great form of provenance.
 Sometimes with exceptionally valuable items, it will be necessary to have the handwriting authenticated.
 A type of inscription such as a plaque (like the one on the antique chair shown here - see photo caption for details) or stitched signature in a clothing item can also point toward an item's origin.
-Make sure in those instances that the type of materials used to create the inscription are age appropriate to the piece or from a reliable source.
+Make sure in those instances that the type of materials used to create the inscription is age appropriate to the piece or from a reliable source.
 Even a note with a more common item can help verify when a piece was made, which is also valuable in documenting an object's history and may add some value.

 - Photographs - When an item comes with a photograph showing the original owner using or wearing it, this is considered to be verifiable provenance in many instances.
 Perhaps someone sold you a chair that supposedly belonged to Marilyn Monroe and you have a photo of her sitting in the exact chair, for instance.
 A photograph of Elvis Presley presenting a stage-worn scarf to your grandmother is another example.
 Take care to make sure the item matches the photograph exactly when accepting this type of provenance.